Skip Navigation

 Schools must provide Fellows with a standards-aligned curriculum and assessments that can be adapted for tutoring sessions as well as systems that support collaboration around small-group instructional practices.

 Fellows and teachers work collaboratively to ensure curriculum, instruction, and formative assessments are aligned to class content.
 This model relies heavily on school-based materials, which Fellows then tailor and modify to benefit specific cohorts or small groups of students.
-As such, Fellows focus on the implementation of high-quality curriculum guided by the GO Foundation and partner schools.
+As such, Fellows focus on the implementation of a high-quality curriculum guided by the GO Foundation and partner schools.
 Sample Tutoring Lesson Plan

 The school culture must support a seamless integration of Fellows into its community in order for them to best contribute to each school.

-Fellows work with teachers, staff, and administration to understand the school culture and become contributing members of the school community— in fact, more than three-quarters of Fellows lead after-school activities.
+Fellows work with teachers, staff, and administration to understand the school culture and become contributing members of the school community—in fact, more than three-quarters of Fellows lead after-school activities.

 Fellows often take on community leadership roles, contribute to enrichment and after-school events, create trusting friendships with teachers and students, and seek to be valuable contributors to the learning community.